joelmnz/nourish-buddy/README.md

 - Sessions: Cookie-based; secure flags vary by `NODE_ENV`.
 - CSRF: Non-GET requests require a CSRF token.
 The client fetches it from `/api/auth/me` and sends it in the `x-csrf-token` header.
 - Database: SQLite at `DATABASE_PATH` (default `./data/nourish.sqlite`).
 WAL mode is enabled.
-- Push notifications (optional): Requires valid VAPID keys and HTTPS in production.
-Dev flows depend on your browser’s service worker support.
+- Push notifications (optional): All three VAPID keys must be configured together.
+If not set, push notifications are disabled gracefully.
+In production, HTTPS is required for service workers.

 ## Troubleshooting